humanmade/altis-cloud/docs/WAF/access-control.md

 **Use Cases:**
 - Blocking malicious actors or IPs with suspicious activity.
-- Preventing access from certain data centers usually used for spam traffic.
+- Preventing access from certain data centers often used for spam traffic.

 ## Allowlist

-The **Allowlist** (sometimes referred to as a "whitelist") lets you specify IP addresses or ranges that are exempt from the default WAF rate limits.
+The **Allowlist** lets you specify IP addresses or ranges that are exempt from the default WAF rate limits.
 Requests from allowlisted IPs will not be subject to rate limiting, ensuring uninterrupted access.

 **Use Cases:**
 - Ensuring trusted partners or internal teams are never rate-limited.
-- Allowing monitoring or uptime services,  unrestricted access.
+- Allowing monitoring or uptime services unrestricted access.

 > **Note:** Only use the allowlist for trusted IPs, as bypassing rate limits can increase exposure to abuse.